 Travel aid.
 The Carpenter Student Travel Scholarship helps UA graduate and undergrad journalism students travel to expand their knowledge of the world and skills in journalism.
 Scholarships can be used to help you attend conferences, practice journalism internationally or participate in other journalism education activities.
 Scholarships average $500.
 Recipients are expected to share what they learn with other students before receiving the scholarships.
 Click below for a travel scholarship application.

-Fellowships, grants and scholarships are also available from a variety of sources.
+Other fellowships, grants and scholarships are also available from a variety of sources.
 Be sure to see the Gradfunding Newsletter listed there.

 The UA Graduate College's Graduate Access Fellowship is intended to broaden the access of U.S. students to graduate education and to promote the diversity of our graduate student body.
 Eligibility for these fellowships is restricted to incoming domestic graduate students who have shown academic achievement despite facing challenging social, economic or educational obstacles.
 Fellowships for master's students provide up to $4,000.
 NOTE: Students cannot apply directly for a Graduate Access Fellowship.
 Only departments can nominate incoming students to the Graduate College.
 Please let Debbie Cross know if you qualify for a Graduate Access Fellowship.